Mario Hezonja: Real Madrid (2022–present)

 On 21 July 2022, Hezonja joined reigning Spanish champions Real Madrid on a two-year deal.
+He won the EuroLeague in 2023 and was runner-up in 2024.
+On 2 July 2024, Hezonja signed a five-year contract extension with the Spanish powerhouse.

+In September 2024, he was sidelined for an unspecified amount of time after getting ill and losing weight as a result.
+On October 2, he had resumed practices but was still questionable on returning to action.

 National team career

 Hezonja was named Most Valuable Player of the 2011 FIBA Europe Under-16 Championship, after leading his team with a double-double in the final, 21 points, 10 rebounds and three steals.
 Over the tournament, he averaged 20 points, 8.2 rebounds and 2.7 assists.
 He was named to the All-Tournament Team of the 2012 FIBA Under-17 World Cup.

 Hezonja was part of the senior Croatian national team that participated at the 2014 FIBA Basketball World Cup.
 He also represented Croatia at the EuroBasket 2015, where they were eliminated in the eighth finals by the Czech Republic.
 Over six tournament games, he averaged 6.7 points, 4.3 rebounds and 1.2 assists on 41.2% shooting from the field.

 He represented Croatia at the 2016 Summer Olympics, where they finished in 5th place.